MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ::: danger Breaking Changes Imminent
 We are in the process of shipping changes that will break certain Ethereum web applications.
-All future major versions of MetaMask on all platforms will be affected.
+These changes may ship at any time, and all future major versions of MetaMask on all platforms will be affected.
 Please see the [Upcoming Breaking Changes](#upcoming-breaking-changes) section for details.

 Action is required for Ethereum application developers only.